Lea este artículo en español.

 California has taken steps to strengthen and expand coverage even beyond what the federal law requires.
 For many Democratic lawmakers, this is a source of pride and another example of how California leads the nation.
 But there is a limit to the state’s power and resources.

-“If the Supreme Court were to invalidate the Affordable Care Act, and Congress did not act to step in and put something in place to fix it, California cannot solve the gaping shortage of finances,” Peter Lee, the director of Covered California, said during a recent live-streamed conversation with Sacramento Congresswoman Doris Matsui.
+“If the Supreme Court were to invalidate the Affordable Care Act, and Congress did not act to step in and put something in place to fix it, California cannot solve the gaping shortage of finances,” Peter Lee, director of Covered California, said in November.